jinmooxd/jinmooxd/README.md

 # Hi there, I'm Jinmoo Yoo! 👋

 ## About Me
-I'm a CS student @ Rice specializing in ML and AI
+I'm a CS student @ Rice specializing in ML and AI.
+Ultimately, I hope to use AI/ML as means of optimizing waste management policies and reduce plastic use.

 🔭 I’m currently working on...